aniezueebubechukwu-data/DATABASE-DESIGN-FOR-A-RETAIL-WHOLESALE-BUSINESS/README.md

 CUSTOMER :- Not direct user.
 But their purchase and credit history must be tracked accurately

 SUPPLIER :- Not a direct user.
 But what is owed to them must be entered accurately

+### BUSINESS CONTEXT
+### The information gathered below describes the business operation :

+- Products are bought from multiple suppliers and split across two physical locations: a warehouse (bulky items like canopies) and a shop (smaller items, though some overlap exists between both).

+- Customers are both retail (walk-in) and wholesale (bulk buyers), and payment can be cash, POS, transfer, or credit with a due date.

+- The business itself sometimes buys from its own suppliers on credit.

+- Two staff handle packaging and sales entry.

+- Some customers are recurring, others are one-off.

+- Some orders are dispatched to other states rather than collected in person.